 Where and when will the results or outcomes be made available?

-A detailed analysis of all the survey and Delphi results will be submitted for open access journal publication in March 2021.
+We anticipate that a detailed analysis of all the survey and Delphi results will be submitted for open access journal publication in May 2021.
 A report and list of topics will be displayed on the Group’s website subsequent to final consultation with BJMT Group editors and the Cochrane Acute and Emergency Care Network.